Following in a trend I have been setting for myself for, oh, the past 5 years or so, I offer you a holiday-themed recipe…post-holiday.

-- In a blender, process the oats, cashews, syrup, vanilla, salt and baking soda until completley smooth.
+- In a blender, process the oats, cashews, syrup, vanilla, salt, and water until completley smooth.
+Add the baking soda and blend to combine.
 Divide between the prepared muffin cups.
 Sprinkle blueberries on top of batter in each cup.

 - Bake in the preheated oven for 17 to 21 minutes until risen,light golden brown and a toothpick inserted in center of muffin comes out clean.
 Cool 5 minutes in tin and then transfer muffins to a cooling rack to cool completely.

 Storage: Store the muffins in an airtight container at (cool) room temperature for 1 day, in the refrigerator for 5 days or the freezer for 6 months.

 - Sugar: 9.7 g

 - Saturated Fat: 0.4 g

 - Carbohydrates: 24 g